 The number of active alerts by category.

-A topology map showing relationships between the entity and other observed entities.
-The symbols representing each entity are color-coded by health status.
+A topology map shows relationships between the entity and other entities that communicate with it.
+Borders are color-coded by health status.

 Other tabs show detailed information about the entity and other related entities.
 The available tabs depend on what type of entity you are examining and what type of entities it is related to.